OpenNHM/AvaScenarioModelChain/README.md

 ### Step 00 — Initialize project folders

-- Creates the standardized CAIROS run directory structure based on `[MAIN]` in your `cairosCfg.ini`.
+- Creates the standardized AvaScenarioModelChain run directory structure based on `[MAIN]` in your `avaScenModelChain.ini`.
   - Each run lives in its own tree:

 ```text